UniSC-Games-Design/SGD240_Task3_Jordan_1140962_Semester2_2025/FortnightlySprints.md

 # **Fortnightly** Sprints

-Each fortnight attempting to achieve set out sprints
+Each fortnight attempting to achieve set out sprint targets

 ## Week 4 and 5: